From chambers to echo chambers: Quantifying polarization with a second-neighbor approach applied to Twitter's climate discussion: The chambers of the X (previously Twitter) conversation

 \end{definition}

-The overlap between the chambers gives us a proxy of the ideological similarity between $i$ and $j$ \textit{without} determining their ideological positions explicitly, meaning that $q_{ij}^t$ is a relative measure \textit{between} the two users.
-We could compare the \textit{audience overlap} using the audiences $\calA_i^t$ instead of the chambers in Eq. (\ref{eq:jaccard}), but we prefer using the chambers instead for mathematical and conceptual considerations (See Appendix \ref{seq:comparison} for details).
+The overlap between the chambers provides a proxy for the ideological similarity between $i$ and $j$ \textit{without} explicitly determining their ideological positions, meaning that $q_{ij}^t$ is a relative measure \textit{between} the two users.
+Intuitively, overlaps near zero indicate strong ideological separation, suggesting polarization due to minimal interaction between chambers.
+We quantify this intuition later in Section~\ref{sec:echo_chambers}.
+We could compare \textit{audience overlaps} using audiences $\calA_i^t$ instead of chambers in Eq. (\ref{eq:jaccard}).
+Still, we prefer to use the chambers for mathematical and conceptual arguments, which we detail below.

+Analyzing chamber interactions—based on shared information sources—offers a more robust and informative view of ideological alignment than direct audience analysis, due to higher signal-to-noise ratios, greater stability, and low correlation with audience size.
+By focusing on second-order connections, chamber overlaps reveal deeper ideological coherence, capturing shared influences even among users without direct ties or explicit labels (see Appendix~\ref{app:comparison} for supporting analyses).

+Our approach to measuring overlaps draws on principles similar to co-citation projections in bibliometrics \cite{newman2018networks, ahlgren2003requirements, rodriguez2015new, malliaros2013clustering}.
+In a co-citation network, an edge between users $i$ and $j$ represents the number of shared audience members they have.
+For example, Beguerisse et al. \cite{beguerisse2017and} calculated authority scores for key users in retweet networks based on the eigenspectra of these co-citation networks, identifying influential agents in the social networks they analyzed.
+Similarly, Becatti et al. \cite{becatti2019extracting} applied this projection to bipartite retweet networks between verified and non-verified X users, revealing communities of verified users through audience similarities.
+Unlike co-citation or path-based similarity measures, which rely on undirected networks and require the full adjacency matrix \cite{leicht2006vertex, malliaros2013clustering}, chamber overlaps offer a scalable alternative.
+They capture second-order similarities directly from interaction patterns and are better suited for large, directed, and heavy-tailed networks, such as ours.

-Following from our analysis from Section \ref{sec:leading-users}, we expect for the climate change discussion to exhibit a clear separation between climate believers and climate skeptics \cite{williams2015network, cody2015climate}.
-We quantify such a separation by looking at the aggregate chamber overlap distribution over the year --i.e., we consider $p(q)$ for $q \in (q_{ij}^t)_{t, i<j}$.
-If the separation exists, the chamber overlap between pairs of users from the same ideological group should be significantly larger than pairs from different groups.
+Following our analysis from Section \ref{sec:leading-users}, we expect the climate change discussion to exhibit a clear separation between climate believers and climate skeptics \cite{williams2015network, cody2015climate}.
+We quantify such a separation by looking at the aggregate chamber overlap distribution over the year; i.e., we consider $p(q)$ for $q \in (q_{ij}^t)_{t, i<j}$.
+Ideological separation implies significantly higher overlap within groups than between them.
+In its absence, overlaps remain well above zero--something our method can also detect.